-Feature-based Characteristics of Chatbot Builders
+Features of Chatbot Builders

 In terms of layout, there is not much that one will find in a chatbot builder that is different from typical software.
-Menu bars up top and side, lots of drag and drop elements, and an overview mode that lets you zoom in and out of your entire project.
+Menu bars up top and side, lots of drag and drop elements and an overview mode that lets you zoom in and out of your entire project.

 As for things specific to chatbot builders, though, here are some of the feature-based characteristics you should take into consideration:

 - It is easy to see how this “high-level” of software development benefits more casual users.
 But advanced multi-structural designs aren’t really as intuitive as they seem, and the advantages stem more from the time you can potentially save from eliminating manual coding, as opposed to just making it easier to use.

 - As such, the graphical representation is much simpler, though priorities and information tiers can still be configured as usual.
-This feature is most popularly used for FAQ lists, since dealing with those types of questions doesn’t need further interaction, nor does it require potential redirects.
+This feature is most popularly used for FAQ lists since dealing with those types of questions doesn’t need further interaction, nor does it require potential redirects.

-- Various notification tools, in-and-out of the builder, help facilitate accessibility and basic updating through easier setup methods.
+- Various notification tools, in and out of the builder, help facilitate accessibility and basic updating through easier setup methods.
 The entries for each interaction, and the parameters required to trigger the notifications, are configured even more separately than quick responses.

 - Task requests that need information input from the user can be executed without further steps involved.
 Lastly, call-to-action responses, where the chatbot is designed to provide a specific response to certain programmed situations immediately, are convenient when you need certain commands to be available on the platform.
 Configuring your chatbot using this feature is technically the same as when configuring notifications.

-- Test environments, much like a program compiler, are available and are necessities to see how your chatbot works on the fly.
+- Test environments, much like a program compiler, are available and are necessary to see how your chatbot works on the fly.
 This is often integrated into your basic workflow menu, where each step (of the chatbot’s responses) may be checked and configured with a virtual version of the actual chatbot.

-Structure of Chatbot Builders
+2 Types of Chatbot Builders To Consider

-1. (Purely) Scripted Chatbots
+1. Purely Scripted Chatbots

 As its name suggests, this type of chatbot mainly specializes in pre-written (pre-defined) scenarios for every single answer or response that it will do.
-As an automation tool, they are very invaluable in speeding up the information relay process, but are pretty much “dumb” in terms of active interaction.
+As an automation tool, they are very invaluable in speeding up the information relay process but are pretty much “dumb” in terms of active interaction.
 One can usually identify right away that it is a bot, as users don’t even expect it to have any sufficiently sophisticated response capabilities.

 Applications where scripted chatbots are optimal:

 if you don’t need a particularly eloquent chatbot, a fully scripted chatbot can easily get you the minimum expected level of lead generation boost required.

 instead of just writing off a long list of facts and figures, asking simple questions to a bot for these can be fast and efficient.
 They are relatively hassle-free on the development side as well.

 supporting all previous applications, purely scripted chatbots also work perfectly fine when the options do not allow users to freely type anything for a good portion of its “interaction”.